African Self-Drive Adventure

 If you travel to another country, you will probably find that the electricity is different from that in your home country.
 The 110-120 volt system is used from Canada south to Ecuador, as well as the northern half of the Caribbean Islands, Japan, and Taiwan.
 Most of the world uses the 220-230 volt system.

-If you plug a device into 220 volts that is meant to use only 110, it will be destroyed, and you could also risk an explosion or fire.
+If you plug a device into a 220-volt outlet that is intended for use with only 110 volts, it will be destroyed, and you could also risk an explosion or fire.

 Most laptop computers and some battery chargers are designed to work on either system.
 Battery chargers from NIkon and GoPro will work on either system.
 I imagine that Canon does, too, but I am not sure.
 Perhaps someone can let me know.

-Be sure of the voltage requirements of your device before plugging it in.
+Ensure the voltage requirements of your device match before plugging it in.

-One thing you can do is purchase a converter that will change the voltage from 220 to 110 or vice versa.
+One option is to purchase a converter that changes the voltage from 220 to 110 or vice versa.
 There are basically two types.
 Some can accept any device, like the one on the left, while others can handle only low-wattage devices, like the one on the right.
-If you get one of the small, inexpensive, plastic types, you cannot use devices with a high wattage, such as a hair dryer.
-Also, they come with a warning not to use them for a long time.
+If you get one of the small, inexpensive, plastic types, you cannot use devices with high wattage, such as a hair dryer.
+Additionally, they come with a warning not to use them for extended periods.
 How much is a long time?
 Is that more than one hour?
 They don’t say.
 Some things take a long time to charge.

 Be careful.
-Plugging a device into a converter that has a higher voltage than the converter can handle might destroy your device or the converter.
+Plugging a device into a converter that has a higher voltage than the device can handle may damage both the device and the converter.
 It could possibly start a fire or blow a fuse.
 Also, keep in mind that small converters can only be used for short periods of time before they overheat.

 Electrical Socket Adapters

-If you have a converter or a device that runs on dual voltage, you might find that you still have a problem.
+If you have a converter or a device that operates on dual voltage, you may still encounter issues.
 There are many different shapes of sockets.
 You might discover that your plug does not fit into the socket.
 In this case, you need an adaptor to change the shape of the plug.

 Be aware that these adaptores do not change the voltage.
 They only change the shape of the plug.

 Also, be aware that these adaptors have a voltage rating.
-Although they do not change the voltage, they have a limit on how much voltage can pass through them.
+Although they do not change the voltage, they have a limit on the amount of voltage that can pass through them.
 If you are in a country that uses 220 volts, ensure your adaptor can accept this much voltage.
 Even if the adaptor fits in the socket, that does not guarantee that it can accept 220 volts.

 Each shape of adaptor has a letter designation.
 For example, plugs used in North America are type A, those used in Peru are type C, and those used in southern Africa are type M or D.

 Before travelling, do some research on the country you are going to.
-Find out the voltage and the shape of the socket that they use.
+Determine the voltage and the shape of the socket they use.

 Here is a description of various-shaped plugs used around the world.